 Kristina Richardson (PhD, University of Michigan; AB, Princeton University) is Associate Professor of History at Queens College.
 At the CUNY Graduate Center, she is Associate Professor of Middle Eastern Studies and serves as Deputy Director of the Middle Eastern Studies MA program and the Middle Eastern & Middle East American Center.

 Her first book Difference and Disability in the Medieval Islamic World: Blighted Bodies appeared with Edinburgh University Press in 2012.
 She held a European Commission-funded Marie Curie fellowship at Universität Münster from 2012 to 2014 and a research fellowship at the Annemarie Schimmel Kolleg for Mamluk Studies at Universität Bonn in 2014-2015.
 Her second monograph Gypsies in the Medieval Islamic World: A History of the Ghurabā will appear with I. B. Tauris, Early and Medieval Islamic World.
-With Dr. Boris Liebrenz she is also completing a study and edition of a 16th-century Arabic manuscript.
-Entitled "Notebook of the 16th-Century Aleppine Silk-Weaver Kamāl al-Dīn," this work is slated to appear with Orient-Institut-Beirut, Bibliotheca Islamica series, in 2017.
-In 2017-18, she will be a Visiting Researcher at the Universität München.
+With Dr. Boris Liebrenz she has completed a study and edition of a 16th-century Arabic manuscript.
+Entitled "Notebook of the 16th-Century Aleppine Silk-Weaver Kamāl al-Dīn," this work is slated to appear with Orient-Institut-Beirut, Bibliotheca Islamica series, in 2019.
+In Fall 2017, she was a Visiting Researcher at the Universität München.

 Born in Alexandria, Egypt, Morris Rossabi (Ph.D.
 Columbia University) is the author or editor of 26 books, including Khubilai Khan, China and Inner Asia, Modern Mongolia, From Yuan to Modern China and Mongolia, A History of China, and Voyager from Xanadu and more than 100 book chapters and journal articles.
 He has conducted research in East Asian, Middle Eastern, and European languages in China, Japan, Korea, Mongolia, the Middle East, Europe, and the U.S. Collaborating on art exhibitions at the Metropolitan Museum of Art, the Los Angeles County Museum of Art, and the Cleveland Museum of Art, he has written four chapters for the authoritative Cambridge History of China.
 In 2009, he received an honorary doctorate from the National University of Mongolia, and in 2018, he will be giving lectures at Bonn University and Harvard's I Tatti Center in Florence and will be giving the keynote address at Conference on "Eurasian Connections" at Shanghai, New York University.